 which can be an extra trauma for an already unhappy child,

-effective remedial method (a high quality, synthetic phonic intervention programme) to teach reading.
+and there is NO guarantee that the school will use a high quality synthetic phonics intervention programme to teach reading.
 Some of the methods used to teach reading in these schools are best described as 'quirky'. www.rrf.org.uk/messageforum/viewtopic.php?t=3432

 Note that, ''Brooks (2007) has described ratio gains of between 1.4 and 2.0 as having ‘small impact’ and being ‘of modest educational significance’; ratio gains less than 1.4 he classes as being of ‘very small impact’ and ‘of doubtful educational significance’.
 On this basis all the results reported from studies in UK specialist [dyslexia] schools and teaching centres would be regarded as disappointing (or even disregarded altogether), since the largest ratio gain was only 2.0 (except at Moon Hall School [which uses a programme similar to the Sound Reading System]'' (italics added.
 Singleton p74)

-if it can be afforded, and as long as the child is happy to
+if it can be afforded and as long as the child is happy to

 attend.
 For school-attending